raptorbox/raptorbox.github.io/pages/documentation/getting-started.md

 ## Prerequisites

+### Requirements

-Raptor require a minimum of 4GB of RAM to run slightly.
+1. Raptor requires a minimum of 4GB of RAM to run slightly.
+2. Ubuntu 16.04 or later

+### Required software

 For a quick installation, you only need both Docker and Docker Compose installed on your pc.